 If during location registration the LR response "No Suitable Cells In Location Area" or "No Suitable Cells In Tracking Area" is received:

-- The MS shall attempt to find another LA or TA of the same PLMN, the same SNPN, an equivalent PLMN or an equivalent SNPN, on which it received the LR response.
-If the MS is able to find another LA or TA it shall attempt registration.
-If the MS is unable to find an LA or TA, the PLMN Automatic or Manual Mode Selection Procedure of clause 4.4.3.1 or the SNPN Automatic or Manual Mode Selection Procedure of clause 4.9.3.1 shall be followed, depending on whether the MS is in automatic or manual mode and whether the MS operates in SNPN access operation mode over 3GPP access.
+- The UE shall attempt to find another LA or TA of the same PLMN, the same SNPN, an equivalent PLMN or an equivalent SNPN, on which it received the LR response.
+If the UE is able to find another LA or TA it shall attempt registration.
+If the UE is unable to find an LA or TA, the PLMN Automatic or Manual Mode Selection Procedure of clause 4.4.3.1 or the SNPN Automatic or Manual Mode Selection Procedure of clause 4.9.3.1 shall be followed, depending on whether the UE is in automatic or manual mode and whether the UE operates in SNPN access operation mode over 3GPP access.

 4.6 Service indication (A/Gb mode only)